LyunKi/lyunki-blog-source/source/_posts/daily-English.md

 v.
 If you `grind` a substance such as corn, you crush it betwwen two hard surfaces or with a machine until it becomes a fine powder. adj.
 A test, system or procedure that is `rigorous` is very thorough and strict. n.[C] A `tube` is a long hollow object that is usually round, like a pipe.

+## 2022/09/28

+v.
+If someone `incapacitate` you, it weakens you in some way, so that you cannot do certain things. n.[C] A `volunteer` is someone who does work without being paid, because thet want to do it.
+v.
+If someone `integrates` into a social group, or is integrated into it, they behave in such a way that they become part of the group or are accepted into it.
+v.
+If you `embrace` someone, you put your arms around them and hold them tightly, usually in order to show your love or affection for them.
+You can also say that two people embrace. n.[VAR] Your `capacity` for something is your ability to do it, or the amount of it that you are able to do. n.[C] An `agency` is a business which provides a service on behalf of other business.
+v.
+When you `undertake` a task or job, you start doing it and accept responsibility for it.